zf-w/my_tome/en;Main/90;#diary;Diary/75;#y2025;Year 2025/y2025rm09;m04;April.md

 # April

+# April 23rd, Tuesday

+Prof. Alawini thanked all students for attending his course session today and read out their family names including mine.
+I sincerely appreciate his recognition.

+Being ethical is an investment that takes too much time and too many risks for people to see its reward.
+(Unrelated)

 # April 5th, Saturday

 I got a little bit distracted when pressing the "Continue" button on the "Card Payment only (No Cash Payment)" page and forgot to scan the "Pure Life" water.
 I found that out after double checking the receipt and returned back to the end of queue to check the water out.